- Who is collecting your personal data?

 4. Policy statement

 FSLA is committed to protecting the privacy of all of your personal information obtained from anyone joining the association.
 We do not sell, share, or transfer your personal data, except as set out in this statement.
 We use your personal information for administration of the membership benefits of the association and to notify you of any events.
-We employ the services of a third party to help us for certain functions, such as website hosting and as part of a mailing list.
+We employ the services of a third party to help us for certain functions, such as website hosting, administering events and as part of a mailing list.
 However, in these cases, at all times FSLA will control and be responsible for the use of your personal data.

 When an individual enters into the Regulatory Decisions Committee& Upper Tribunal Scheme, FSLA will pass on your personal information to the relevant law firm with whom you will have a direct legal relationship.
 FSLA will not retain the personal data of individuals beyond the time which it is necessary for FSLA to make a decision about how to carry on your case.